Dental Assistant Salary

 Certified Dental Assistants earn more

-DANB regularly conducts surveys to learn more about dental assistants’ salaries and benefits.
-DANB’s Dental Assistants Salary and Satisfaction Survey shows that Certified Dental Assistants earn about $2 more per hour than non-certified assistants — that’s almost $4,000 per year.
-In 2020, Certified Dental Assistants earned a median hourly pay of $22.09 per hour, compared to the national median of $19.80.
+Since 2004, DANB has conducted surveys to learn more about dental assistants’ salaries and benefits.
+DANB’s Dental Assistants Salary and Satisfaction Survey shows that Certified Dental Assistants earn about $4 more per hour than non-certified assistants.
+In 2022, Certified Dental Assistants earned a median hourly pay of $24 per hour, compared to $19.93 for dental assistants who are not certified.
+Certified Dental Assistants with multiple certifications reported the highest wages, earning a median hourly pay of $26.

 But there’s more.
 Certified Dental Assistants are more likely to report high job satisfaction, see dental assisting as a career, and feel valued by their employer.
 Certified Dental Assistants are: